alstaired/alstaired/README.md

 can also refer to me as: **azalea reze rizz reece**

-calling me as my heavy kins are heavily appreciated: **azure wifies planetlord 1x1x1x1 player/jon noli bacon pyro**
+calling me as my heavy kins are heavily appreciated: **azure wifies planetlord 1x1x1x1 player/jon noli bacon pyro sniper**

 i go by any pronouns, but i prefer **she/her/they/them/it/its**